Eucalyptus woodland fern Lindsea sp.

 Pig face or Carpobrutus glaucescens has edible flowers and leaves.
 It is found growing in coastal areas on sand dunes

 Dodonaea triquetra also known as a Hop bush was one of the many species used as a hop alternative.
-It is commonly found in Eucalyptus forest.
+It is a regular found in Eucalyptus forest.
 This plant has been known to be used medicinally for various uses as well as being a bit of a favourite amongst local parrot species.

 The many colors of ripening bean pods of Acacia falcata